Home > How to get help

 Their primary aim is to increase breastfeeding rates but we recognise that you may need support however you choose to feed your child.

 After your baby is born you can access breastfeeding support for as long as you feel you need it.
 A peer support worker can help you in the early days with positioning and attaching your baby successfully to the breast, or any breastfeeding problems you may encounter along the way.
 They run a breastfeeding café or drop-in in your local area.
-Contact your Infant Feeding Peer Support Worker at your local Family Centre for more details.
+Contact your Infant Feeding Peer Support Worker at your local Family Hub for more details.

 Don’t be scared to ask for help